 The New York Times Test is a high-level test that serves as a warning indicator.

 In my work, I describe it as a view of the environment at a high altitude level.
 I like to use the analogy of a pilot preparing a 747 for a routine landing.

 If the pilot tells everyone to get ready for a routine landing and the plane is flying over the Rockies or over the middle of the Pacific Ocean, the passengers will be concerned.
 Their high-level assessment tells them the environment is not hospitable for a safe landing and it is wise to look for an alternative.

-As I explain to managers in my work, if the thought of having their actions written up on the front page of the New York Times concerns them in a given situation, then they should take some time to reassess how they proceed.
+As I explain to managers, if the thought of having their actions written up on the front page of the New York Times concerns them in a given situation, then they should take some time to reassess how they proceed.
 At a first glance, the New York Times Test is telling them that there are some cautionary red-flag warnings with their approach.